 Many departments have their own vision of student research.
 If a department has a student research page on its website, then the department name links to that page.

 Student-faculty research in Biology seeks to answer questions about organisms or their environments using scientific inquiry and to model scientific curiosity for motivated and capable students.
-Research entails reading and synthesis of literature, thoughtful reflection and discussion of problems and questions, trial and error to learn and to teach techniques, large blocks of time to accomplish these things, and adequate facilities and equipment to pursue technical questions with modern approaches.
-Ideally it results in new knowledge that is shared with the scientific community and society.
+The research entails reading and synthesis of the literature, thoughtful reflection and discussion of problems and questions, trial and error to learn and to teach techniques, large blocks of time to accomplish these things, and adequate facilities and equipment to pursue technical questions with modern approaches.
+Ideally, it results in new knowledge that is shared with the scientific community and society.

 Research in the Department of Chemistry and Biochemistry typically entails undergraduate chemistry and biochemistry majors working alongside faculty in their respective laboratories for at least one calendar year, including extensive summer research funded through available grants.
 Students choose a project within the various sub-disciplines of chemistry (biochemistry, analytical, physical/computational, inorganic, organic) that aligns with their interests and talents and students are welcome to participate in more than one project during their studies.
 Students present the results of their work at national meetings for the American Chemical Society and their travel is funded via university sources.